uktrade/data-hub-api/docs/Elasticsearch migrations.md

 (The prefix is defined by the `ES_INDEX_PREFIX` setting.)

-The `./manage.py init_es` command creates indexes and aliases as described above.
+When run for the first time, the `./manage.py migrate_es` command creates indexes and aliases in this pattern.

 The mapping hash is calculated by hashing the mapping as defined in the code base (rather than the mapping as returned by the Elasticsearch server).
 This is because